ugo-emekauwa/hyperflex-notification-tool/README.md

 ## Getting Started:

-  1. Please ensure the above prerequistes have been met.
+  1. Please ensure the above prerequisites have been met.
   2. Download the hxnt_standalone.py file for the HyperFlex Notification Tool from here on GitHub.
   3. Create a HyperFlex cluster profile on Cisco Intersight and begin the validation and deployment.
   4. Run the hxnt_standalone.py file.